 Apparently his explanation had seeped through in my mind, because that evening in my bed I thought of a holiday in Italy when I was ten years old.
 We arrived at a campsite on the border of a lake.
 On arrival my brother and I immediately ran towards the water and saw in the shallows large fish streaking away.
 The next morning we saw these same big fishes sunbathing in the mud.
 We approached to catch them.
 But wiggling and struggling through the mud, they all reached in a reasonable speed the deeper waters.
 All except for one, which I caught.
 However I couldn’t keep my hold on it.
 Through its slipperiness and surprising strength it shot out of my hands back into the water.
 My brother and I were convinced that if we would have a fishing rod, we could catch them easily.
 Our father and mother must have watched us, because the next day when they came back from their shopping in the village, they had bought us both a fishing rod as a surprise.
 With our new rods we caught one fish after the other.
 Respectfully we set them free after catching.
 We knew nothing of fishing, neither of us had done it before.
 Yet we had no trouble with catching, reeling them in or loosen the barbs out of their mouths.

 Until, a friendly countryman noticed our enthusiasm and with all good intentions he wanted to teach us something about fishing.
 First of all our hooks were not right and he cut them off.
 He replaced them with much smaller ones.
 He also changed the number of sinkers and he provided us with the ‘right’ bait.
 He pointed us to much better fishing spots opposed to the busy waterfront where we were angling.
 He gave us all kind of pointers.
 This man was an authority and we had done it all wrong.
-So our doubt grew at each instruction.
+So our doubt grew with each instruction.
 And with this our self-confidence got slimmer and slimmer.
 We caught nothing anymore for the rest of that holiday.
 The fish had taken their distance from us, apparently, or we from them.
 In any case they had disappeared from our world.
 Like there was a new border we couldn’t cross anymore.
 A little freedom of conviction was lost on the other side.
 A little adulthood, placed upon us, kept us behind it.